 The USC-Brookings Schaeffer Initiative for Health Policy is committed to developing innovative policy solutions to our nation’s most pressing healthcare challenges.
 To achieve its mission, the USC-Brookings Schaeffer Initiative analyzes and develops policies to address key problems in healthcare.

-The Initiative draws on the policy and analytic expertise of the Center for Health Policy at Brookings and the data and analytic strengths of the USC Schaeffer Center.
+The Initiative draws on the policy and analytic expertise of Economic Studies at Brookings and the data and analytic strengths of the USC Schaeffer Center.
 Since its launch in 2016, the Schaeffer Initiative has solidified its position as a leader in rigorous and insightful health policy research and analysis.
 In 2017, Initiative experts were called upon by Congressional members and their staff, White House staff and several state policymakers for insights on the nation’s most pressing health policy challenges.

-Paul Ginsburg, the Leonard D. Schaeffer Chair at the Center for Health Policy at Brookings and director of public policy at the USC Schaeffer Center, leads the Initiative, working closely with Loren Adler, Initiative associate director, and Dana Goldman, director of the USC Schaeffer Center.
+Paul Ginsburg, the Leonard D. Schaeffer Chair Economic Studies at Brookings and director of public policy at the USC Schaeffer Center, leads the Initiative, working closely with Loren Adler, Initiative associate director, and Dana Goldman, director of the USC Schaeffer Center.

 The Initiative focuses on three areas: